CoWIN

 CoWIN (Covid Vaccine Intelligence Network) is an Indian government web portal for COVID-19 vaccination registration, owned and operated by India's Ministry of Health and Family Welfare.
 It displays booking slots of COVID-19 vaccine available in the nearby areas and can be booked on the website.
-The site also provides vaccination certificates to the beneficiaries, which act as Vaccine Passports during the COVID-19 pandemic for the beneficiaries and can be stored in Digilocker.
+The site also provides vaccination certificates to the beneficiaries, which act as vaccine passports for the beneficiaries and can be stored in Digilocker.
 Users can access the platform via desktop, tablet, and mobile phones.

 About

 CoWIN serves the function of registration, appointment scheduling, identity verification, vaccination and certification of each vaccinated member.
 Registration for the vaccination slots can be booked on the same day or a few days prior.
 The platform has also been integrated in the Aarogya Setu and UMANG Apps.
 The certificate after COVID-19 vaccination can also be obtained through the platform.
-To expedite the development of this platform, several existing digital assets were leveraged, such as: Electronic Vaccine Intelligence Network (eVIN),Digital Infrastructure for Vaccination Open Credentialing (DIVOC), DigiLocker, Surveillance and Action for Events Following Vaccination (SAFE-VAC).
+To expedite the development of this platform, several existing digital assets were leveraged, such as: Electronic Vaccine Intelligence Network (eVIN), Digital Infrastructure for Vaccination Open Credentialing (DIVOC), DigiLocker, Surveillance and Action for Events Following Vaccination (SAFE-VAC).
 CoWIN application was developed with five modules: the orchestration module; the vaccination cold chain module; the citizen registration module; the vaccinator module; and the certificate, feedback, and adverse event following immunization reporting module.
 As of now, eight vaccines can be registered on the platform in the country Covishield (18+), Covaxin (15+), Corbevax (12-14), Sputnik V (18+), Corbevax (12-14), Gemcovac (18+) Incovacc (18+), ZyCoV-D (18+) and Covovax (12+).

 In the future, the Health ministry is working on upgrading CoWIN for the effective implementation of India's universal immunization programme.
 Co-WIN platform will be used for booking slots for the routine vaccinations like Polio and Hepatitis.
 This will allow healthcare professionals to digitally track the immunization status of beneficiaries (mother and children) on a real-time basis and address the vaccination needs immediately.